-In week 50/2016 (12/12 to 18/12) the system for epidemiological surveillance in points of care for refugees/migrants received data from 44 centres hosting refugees/migrants out of a total of 45 centres participating in the system (rate 98%).
+In week 51/2016 (19/12 to 25/12) the system for epidemiological surveillance in points of care for refugees/migrants received data from 45 centres hosting refugees/migrants out of a total of 46 centres participating in the system (rate 98%).

 During this week, the observed morbidity ranged within the expected limits.
 One case of "jaundice of acute onset" was reported from one centre.
 Further investigation showed that the case was an acute hepatitis A case, for which public health measures were taken.
-Furthermore, five cases of hepatitis A in refugees hosted in different structures were reported through the Mandatory Notification System that operates in parallel with the Surveillance System In Points Of Care For Refugees/Migrants.
-Public health measures were taken.